Quantum error correction beyond $SU(2)$: spin, bosonic, and permutation-invariant codes from convex geometry: Introduction

 More importantly, we generalize code constructions for \textit{all three} state spaces by extending the group-theoretic connection to \(SU(q)\) for general \(q\).
 This yields relations among the spaces' noise models, codes, and logical gates.

 For the case of spin codes, we point out a conceptually new way to interpret monolithic state spaces as irreps of \(SU(q)\), giving rise to new codes for \textit{existing} atomic, molecular, and ionic quantum platforms.
 The geometry offered by this interpretation extends the power of monolithic systems since \(SU(q>2)\) codes can pack more logical information into the same-size space with minimal change in their protection.
 Since nuclear manifolds are often completely controllable~\cite{asaad2020coherent,fernandez2024navigating,low2025control}, such codes are no less realizable than their \(SU(2)\) counterparts.
+Moreover, mis-calibration or stray pulses associated with the \(SU(q)\) control unitaries should be compatible with the \(SU(q)\) geometry we introduce here.

 For the bosonic case, we construct codes on constant-excitation Fock-state spaces of an arbitrary number of modes.
 Complementing recent multimode code constructions~\cite{jain2024quantum,xu2024letting} that use coherent states, we obtain codes composed of finite sets of Fock states.
 Mapping existing spin and PI codes with exotic transversal gates~\cite{gross,exoticGates}, we obtain new Fock state codes whose gates are realized using passive linear-optical transformations.